DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/5-policy/article.md

 Imagine a case where the input doesn't matter, there are only two possible actions "A" or "B", and we are not using a baseline function.
 If the policy selects "A" it gets a reward of 50, but if it selects "B" it gets a reward of 100.
 The optimal policy is obvious - always choose "B", i.e. `A:0%, B:100%`.

-Imagine our network starts balanced, with `A:50%, B:50%`.
+Imagine our model starts balanced, with `A:50%, B:50%`.
 What happens when we sample the action "A" vs "B"?

  - When we sample "A", we get a gradient of -50, so we increase the probability of selecting "A" and decrease the probability of selecting "B".
  - When we sample "B", we get a gradient of -100, so we increase the probability of selecting "B" and decrease the probability of selecting "A".

-Interestingly, our network sometimes moves toward the optimal policy (after sampling "B") but sometimes moves away from the optimal policy (after sampling "A").
+Interestingly, our model sometimes moves toward the optimal policy (after sampling "B") but sometimes moves away from the optimal policy (after sampling "A").
 So we might wonder how policy gradient would find the optimal policy here?

-The answer is in the numbers: after sampling "A" the network takes a size=50 step toward predicting "A" more than "B".
-But after sampling "B" the network takes a size=100 step toward predicting "B" more than "A".
+The answer is in the numbers: after sampling "A" the model takes a size=50 step toward predicting "A" more than "B".
+But after sampling "B" the model takes a size=100 step toward predicting "B" more than "A".
 It is a case of [one step back and two steps forward](https://open.spotify.com/track/0hDIl9KjY96g5tNNVxvg3a?si=zVkoaipQR9SJP9Ur9KqnZA).
-So on average, our network moves toward the optimal policy of always predicting "B".
+So on average, our model moves toward the optimal policy of always predicting "B".

 ## Wrap up